newrelic/k8s-metadata-injection/README.md

 ### Documentation

 Aside from the code documentation, this project has its API documentation in the `openapi.yaml` file.
+Note that this means the schema of the requests the webhook server is supposed to receive.
+It depends on the currently supported Kubernetes versions.

 You can go to editor.swagger.io and paste its contents there to see a rendered version.

 ### Performance